bokesan/icfpc2013/README.md

 ### 5. What steps did you take to parallelize the search?

 We figured early on that even a factor-10 speedup through parallelism would only enable us to solve problems of 1-2 size larger, so we did not concentrate on that approach.
-That said, in the later “kamikaze” mode, we ran out program on 5 systems.
+That said, in the later “kamikaze” mode, we ran our program on 5 systems.

 > How much parallelism did you manage to achieve?
 For example, how
 > many threads/processes did you have going in parallel?